Sex trafficking: Consequences to victims

+With such a mindset, many individuals develop alcohol or drug addictions and abusive habits. § According to Chon in "Supporting Individuals at the Intersection of Human Trafficking and Substance Use", traffickers would use drugs to keep their victims chained to them.
+They would give them the drugs and then manage their withdrawal symptoms to the point where the victims needed them to live.
+However, Chon also explains that, even those who did not endure this type of abuse, still reported using drugs and alcohol to cope with what they had gone through. § In "Understanding Human Trafficking in the United States" the authors express that "many victims are forced to commit… illegal activities such as drug use" and that because many of these victims are having their legal documentation withheld from them, they can't do anything about it for fear of criminal prosecution (Logan et al. 6).
+So, they become stuck in a cycle, forced into something they likely didn't want, but now reliant on it.
+Many victims use these substances as a coping mechanism or escape which further promotes the rate of addiction in this population.
+In a 30-year longitudinal study conducted by J. Potterat et al., it was determined that the average lifespan for women engaged in prostitution in Colorado Springs was 34 years.

-Global Impact
+Global impact

 Africa

 Sex trafficking of women and children is the second most common type of trafficking for export in Africa.
 In Ghana, "connection men" or traffickers are witnessed regularly at border crossings and transport individuals via fake visas.
 Women are most commonly trafficked to Belgium, Italy, Lebanon, Libya, the Netherlands, Nigeria, and the United States.
 Belgium, the Netherlands, Spain, and the United States are also common destination countries for trafficked Nigerian women.
 In Uganda, the Lord's Resistance Army traffics individuals to Sudan to sell them as sex slaves.
 The Nigerian syndicates dominate sex trades in multiple territories.
 The syndicates recruit women from South Africa and send them to Europe and Asia, where they are forced into prostitution, drug smuggling, or domestic violence.
 Law enforcement reported that sex traffickers force drug use to persuade these unwilling women.